 Conclusions – foul play or not?

-As seen above, four tackles going the same way is far from as unusual that people tend to think at a glance.
+As seen above, four tackles going the same way is far from as unusual as people tend to think at a glance.
 In particular when your are tackling “out of your own box” while defending, chances of getting hold of the ball just aren’t very good.